 Things you might want to put in what you write:

 Tell Your Story

 Everbody that’s been incarcerated has at least one story to tell about it.
 How’d you get locked up?
 Were you mistreated?
 What was it like in jail?
 What about the other inmates?
 Did going to jail affect your life?
 How?

 Tell your story about when you did time at Douglas County Jail

 Did you make friends in jail?
-Are you trying to throw a shout out to a friend from jail?
+Are you trying to send a message to a friend from jail?
 Then send them a message by posting a comment below.

-Say Hello to people locked up at Douglas County Jail
+Say Hello to people incarcerated at Douglas County Jail

 Links and Resources